jfcere/ngx-markdown/README.md

 ## Configuration

-The ngx-markdown library can be used either with the standalone components or with modules configuration.
-Please follow the configuration section that matches your application.
+The ngx-markdown library can be used with standalone components.

-### Standalone components

 Use the `provideMarkdown` provide-function in your application configuration `ApplicationConfig` to be able to provide the `MarkdownComponent` and `MarkdownPipe` to your standalone components and/or inject the `MarkdownService`.

 ```diff
 import { NgModule } from '@angular/core';